Beer Lovers Guide 1500x390

 With an incredible and unrivalled brewing history dating back 1,000 years, historic Bury St Edmunds is the perfect place to experience delicious real ale and unique craft beer - set aside a day and explore licenced premises on the Bury St Edmunds Ale Trail, sampling ales brewed in the town and from further afield.

-Start the trail by picking up the special ale trail map, produced by Our Bury St Edmunds BID at pubs and ars throughout the town and the tourist information centre at The Apex.
-Alternatively it can be downloaded from the Our Bury St Edmunds website.
+Start the trail by picking up the special ale trail map, produced by Our Bury St Edmunds BID at pubs and bars throughout the town and the tourist information centre at The Apex, Moyse’s Hall Museum, or St Edmundsbury Cathedral Visitor Information Point when you are in town.

 Looking for More Eating & Drinking Options?